Program director

 2. Postbaccalaureate degree certificate program for applicants with a bachelor's degree.

-The Health Information Management Program, leading to the Bachelor of Science degree, begins with the Autumn Quarter.
+The HII Program leading to the Bachelor of Science degree, begins with the Autumn Quarter.
 Freshman and sophomore years, which are taken at an accredited college or university, afford the fundamentals of a liberal arts education and provide background in science, humanities, social studies, and business.
 Concentration on health information administration subject matter begins at Loma Linda University in the junior year and continues through the senior year.

 Students are advised to complete the curriculum in two years as scheduled.
 Those electing to study on a part-time basis must complete all coursework within a period specified by University policy.